Technopolis Moscow: History

-On 2025-10-05, a building of Technopolis Moscow caught fire.
+On 5 October 2025, a building of Technopolis Moscow caught fire.
 It is reported the building was used (in part) for building drones used in the Kremlin/Russia war on Ukraine.

-Characteristics of Technopolis Moscow
+Characteristics

 After the bankruptcy of AZLK, three premises of the factory were transferred to Technopolis Moscow: the main automotive assembly workshop, press shop and power unit.
 Five more buildings and structures of AZLK have been purchased by the Moscow Government and joined Technopolis Moscow later.
-The goal of development of Technopolis “Moscow” is an establishment an innovative ecosystem in Moscow and creation of new jobs on advanced high tech production facilities and in innovative companies.
+The goal of development of Technopolis "Moscow" is an establishment an innovative ecosystem in Moscow and creation of new jobs on advanced high tech production facilities and in innovative companies.

 The tasks of Technopolis are creation of user-friendly infrastructure for development of innovative companies on the territory of Moscow, including the provision of industrial and administrative-office areas for a long-term lease and integration of Technopolis residents in the programs of innovative industrial production support provided for by the Moscow Government.